Big Momma's House 2

-Big Momma's House 2 is a 2006 American crime comedy film, the sequel to 2000's Big Momma's House and the second installment of the Big Momma Trilogy.
-The film was directed by John Whitesell and stars Martin Lawrence reprising his role as FBI agent Malcolm Turner, along with Nia Long, Zachary Levi (in his film debut), Mark Moses, Emily Procter, Kat Dennings and Chloë Grace Moretz in supporting roles.
+Big Momma's House 2 is a 2006 American crime comedy film, and the second installment of the Big Momma trilogy.
+The film was directed by John Whitesell and stars Martin Lawrence reprising his role as FBI agent Malcolm Turner, along with Nia Long, Emily Procter and Zachary Levi.

-Unlike the first film, Big Momma's House 2 takes on a family friendly tone compared to the original film's more mature target demographic.
-The film was released theatrically on January 27, 2006, by 20th Century Fox.
-Although it received mostly negative reviews from critics, it was a box office success, grossing $141.5 million against a budget of $40 million.
-A sequel, Big Mommas: Like Father, Like Son, was released on February 18, 2011.
+Big Momma's House 2 was released theatrically on January 27, 2006 by 20th Century Fox, and was panned by critics, but was a box-office success, grossing $141.5 million against a budget of $40 million.
+A further sequel, Big Mommas: Like Father, Like Son, was released in 2011.

 Plot

 Six years after meeting her during an investigation, FBI agent Malcolm Turner is now married to Sherry Pierce and is the stepfather of her son Trent, and assumes a desk job to be close to her as they await the arrival of their first child.

 However, news reaches Malcolm that his friend Doug Hudson was killed, while working undercover in Orange County, California.
 He learns that he was investigating former military intelligence specialist Tom Fuller, who now works for the National Agenda Software corporation, and had discovered he was creating a computer worm that could provide backdoor access to government databases.

 Although Malcolm asks to assist, his boss refuses to let him interfere in the investigation being conducted by agents Liliana Morales and Kevin Keneally.
 Discovering Morales is sending an agent undercover to secure the job of nanny within Tom's family, Malcolm decides to take advantage of this, lying to Sherry that he must go out-of-state for a conference.

-Malcolm retrieves the disguise he used while impersonating Sherry's grandmother - known affectionally as Big Momma - and secures the nanny job by exposing flaws in the other candidates.
-While he keeps his eyes on Tom.
-Malcolm learns that the Fuller family has problems: Tom's wife Leah is very strict on chores; eldest daughter Molly seeks to be someone she is not; youngest daughter Carrie strives to do well as a cheerleader; and toddler son Andrew has a strange habit of jumping off of tall objects and falling down.
+Malcolm retrieves the disguise he used while impersonating Sherry's grandmother - known affectionately as Big Momma - and secures the nanny job by exposing flaws in the other candidates.
+While he keeps his eyes on Tom, Malcolm learns that the Fuller family has problems: Tom's wife Leah is very strict on chores; eldest daughter Molly seeks to be someone she is not; youngest daughter Carrie strives to do well as a cheerleader; and toddler son Andrew has a strange habit of jumping off of tall objects and falling down.